The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 2. On the other side are high interest rates that are creating downward, restrictive economic pressure.

-Real GDP growth: This is Canadas economic growth rate, minus the rate of inflation.
-For example, if Economic Growth is 2%, and inflation is at 3%, then Real GDP is -1%.
+Real GDP growth: This is Canada’s economic growth rate, minus the rate of inflation.
+For example, if economic Growth is 2%, and inflation is at 2%, then Real GDP is 0%.

-Both of these data points are very negative, indicating a major economic slowdown among the population, with many households feeling the pinch.
+As of November 2024, these key data points are substantially negative, indicating a major economic slowdown among the population, with many households feeling the pinch.
 (For more details on this see our Rate Forecasting Article)

 It is well known in economics that it takes up to 2 years for the effects of a rate increase from the Central Bank of Canada to have full impact on the economy.

-Given the first rate increase was in March 2022, we are just starting to see the full effects of the first 0.25% rate increase.
-So as we progress through 2024 we will continue to see the full effects of all 4.5% of rate increases.
+Given the first rate increase was in March 2022, we are now witnessing the full effects of the first 0.25% rate increase.
+So even as rates drop, as we progress through the end of 2024, we will continue to see the full effects of the rate increases (ex. as fixed mortgage rates renew ~ 2% higher).

-Given this, the Central Bank of Canada believes rates are currently high enough to cut through the economic stimulus mentioned above, given enough time.
+Given this, the Central Bank of Canada believes rates are currently high enough to continue cutting rates through 2024 and into 2025 as inflation drops from a weakening economy.

 There are two views on when variable mortgage rates are likely to drop: